ShimantoRahman/empulse/docs/guide.rst

         :link: guide/datasets
         :link-type: doc

-        Real-world cost-sensitive datasets for benchmarking, each shipping the cost matrix of the business problem it came from.
+        Cost-sensitive datasets for benchmarking, each shipping the cost matrix of the business problem it came from.

 .. toctree::